mathesh-me/cks-prep-documentation/Day-1/cis-benchmarks.md

 ### CIS Benchmarks

-- CIS or Center for Internet Security is a non-profit organization that provides best practices and guidelines for securing IT systems and data.
-- They cover various platforms, including operating systems, cloud providers, and applications, and are widely recognized in the industry.
+- CIS Benchmarks are a set of best-practice security configuration guidelines developed by the Center for Internet Security (CIS).
+These benchmarks help organizations secure their systems and data by providing prescriptive, vendor-agnostic hardening standards.
-- CIS benchmarks are developed through collaboration among security experts and organizations, ensuring they reflect real-world security needs.
+- They are developed through a community-driven process involving IT professionals, cybersecurity experts, and vendors.
 - CIS also offers tools for automated assessments.
+- CIS provides benchmarks for a wide range of technologies, including:
+    - Operating Systems (Windows, Linux, macOS)
+    - Cloud Providers (AWS, Azure, GCP)
+    - Containers (Docker, Kubernetes)
+    - Databases (MySQL, PostgreSQL, Oracle)
+    - Applications (Web browsers, Office software)

 #### Usage of CIS Benchmarks